A lot or a little?

 What's the story?

 In LIVING DEAD GIRL, Alice is kidnapped at age 10 by Ray, a violent sexual predator and murderer who keeps her as his captive for five years.
 Physically, sexually, and psychologically abused, she can't escape without risking the lives of her family, whom Ray has threatened to kill.
-Now that Alice is 15 -- the same age that Ray killed the previous "Alice" because she was too old for his sexual fantasies -- she hopes for death and agrees to help Ray capture a 6-year-old girl to take her place.
+Now that Alice is 15 -- the same age as the previous "Alice" that Ray killed because she was too old for his sexual fantasies -- she hopes for death and agrees to help Ray capture a 6-year-old girl to take her place.

 Is it any good?